wdawson/okta.github.io/_source/_posts/2018-03-21-dropwizard-oauth.md

 }
 ```

 You could restart the server and start handling requests!
 But... you of course need to get an access token from some place.
 If you were handling class from another OAuth capable application you could stop here.
-However, since this is an example I’m going to add simple login page using the Okta Sign-In Widget.
+However, since this is an example I'm going to add simple login page using the Okta Sign-In Widget.

 ### Add the Okta Sign-In Widget

 Adding a login page to our RESTful application does mix concerns a little.
-I’m going to do this to simplify the example and at the same time show you a few more cool things with Dropwizard.
+I'm going to do this to simplify the example and at the same time show you a few more cool things with Dropwizard.

 #### Expose the OAuth Configuration via REST